ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

 >
 > `cordova run ios --target="myDeviceName".`

-You may build and launch your Android application by the following command:
+You may build and launch your _Android_ application using the following command:

 ```shell
 cordova run android